nmshadey/ansible-role-vmware_deploy_ova/README.md

   ova_deployment_datastore: "datastore"
   ```

   The following are only required when deploying to vCenter Server.
+If folder is not defined then the appliance will deploy to the default folder.
   ```
   ova_deployment_datacenter: "vcenter datacenter"
   ova_deployment_cluster: "vcenter cluster"
   ova_deployment_folder: "vcenter folder"
   ```

   ### The following mandatory global variables need to be set:

+  #### OVA Configuration

   Set the OVA file name.
   ```